 Research

-Current Research Projects
+Selected Research Projects

 We are interested in how macromolecules (e.g. synthetic polymers, proteins, peptides,…) with defined sequences of different monomers (e.g., hydrophobic/hydrophilic, amino-acids,..) self-assemble in dilute solutions and which specific sequence motifs lead to what large-scale self-assembled structure.
 For this, we use a combination of MD simulations and ML techniques.